+As $n_s$, the total number of cells in sample $s$, increases, computation time also rises because estimating $\ep\left(K_{s}(r)\right)$ and $\var\left(K_{s}(r)\right)$ requires evaluating pairwise relationships between cells.
+To improve computational efficiency, our implementation avoids constructing dense $n_s \times n_s$ distance and edge-correction matrices.
+Instead, neighboring cell pairs within radius $r$ are identified using a KD-tree range query, and the edge-correction weights and quantities required to compute the analytic permutation moments are evaluated only for these nearby pairs using sparse vectorized operations.
+This substantially reduces both memory usage and computation time.

+For very large spatial proteomics datasets, computation can be reduced even further through independent random thinning of the points in sample $s$.
+When a point process is randomly thinned by independently selecting points for removal, the resulting point process retains the same distributional properties as the original \citep{baddeley2015spatial}.
+Therefore, thinning the cells before computing $\ep\left(K_s(r)\right)$ and $\var\left(K_s(r)\right)$ provides accurate approximations while substantially reducing computation time.
+We refer to this computationally efficient approximation as \textit{KAMP lite} throughout the remainder of the paper.

-After quantifying spatial clustering or colocalization in each sample, the next objective is to analyze these metrics across samples, typically by assessing the association between spatial clustering and patient-level outcomes.
-In our HGSOC application, we focus on spatial clustering and define degree of clustering for the sample $s$, $\tilde{K}_s(r)$, as $\tilde{K}_s(r) = K_s(r) - \ep\left(K_{s}(r)\right)$.
-We then estimate $\tilde{K}_s(r)$ for each sample at a specific radius $r$ and use it as a covariate in a Cox proportional hazards model to quantify the relationship between immune cell clustering and overall survival.
-Although we focus on a survival outcome and evaluate $\tilde{K}_s(r)$ at a particular radius, other types of outcomes could be analyzed, or $\tilde{K}_s(r)$ over a range of radii could be treated as a functional covariate as in \cite{vu2022spf}.
+After quantifying spatial clustering or colocalization in each sample, the next objective is to analyze these metrics across samples, typically by assessing their association with patient-level outcomes.
+In the HGSOC application below, we use the bivariate summary $\tilde{K}_{sc}(r)$ for B cell–macrophage colocalization as a covariate in Cox proportional hazards models to quantify its association with overall survival.
+Analogous patient-level models could be used for univariate immune-cell clustering or other cell-type pairs.
+Although we focus on a survival outcome and evaluate $\tilde{K}_s(r)$ at each radius over a grid, other types of outcomes could be analyzed, or $\tilde{K}_s(r)$ over a range of radii could be treated as a functional covariate as in \cite{vu2022spf}.